amogh9594/FastAPI-Data-Store/README.md

-# RATLS-Assignment-AmoghK

-## FastAPI Store Data App
+# FastAPI Store Data App
 A FastAPI app for storing, updating, deleting, and retrieving data.

 ## Endpoints